corinnt/dripseq-peaks/README.md

 **Next Directions**
 - test on data from original paper [RNA-DNA strand exchange by the Drosophila Polycomb complex PRC2](https://www.nature.com/articles/s41467-020-15609-x)
 - replicate peak visualizations w/ deepTools multiBigwigSummary and plotCorrelation (Pearson)
-- Use instructions for Oscar
+- Write use instructions for Oscar

 **Complete**
 - compile documentation on packages and tools